-Tips for Maintaining Healthy Toenails
+Tips for Maintaining Healthy Beach Toenails

 Now that you know how important healthy toenails are, let’s review the best way to keep them in tip-top condition.
 Proper maintenance is the key to toenail health; when you shower, carefully clean your feet, toes and toenails individually.
 Always trim your nails in a timely and careful fashion to avoid problems like ingrown toenails.
 Make sure to look at your toenails regularly and take note of any abnormalities in color or shape.